itsmillertim3/perform2021/dtu-lab-dynatrace-love/content/03_dev_feedback/00_rest_signin/index.md

 x-developer: yourname
 ```

 For this we can use cURL, Postman or any REST tool.
-Here is an API Test already preconfigured for you [API TEST Template for SingIn](https://apitester.com/shared/checks/961787656e25474a903dd5dd917d7570 )
+Here is an API Test already preconfigured for you <a href="https://apitester.com/shared/checks/961787656e25474a903dd5dd917d7570" target="_blank">🚦 API TEST Template for SingIn</a>

 - The test consists of basically 2 steps, POST request and an assert.